exactly-once/workshop/exercises-new-2022.md

 - Go to the `ApplicationServices` class and change the logic to do the following:
   - If the cart is not yet submitted, set the `Submitted` flag and save the cart
   - Send the `SubmitOrder` message regardless if the cart has been submitted before or has just been submitted.
-- The new logic should now throw exceptions.
+- The new logic should not throw exceptions.
 Instead, if the `SubmitOrder` is invoked multiple times (e.g. when the previous attempt failed), it should re-send the message.
 - Check what are the consequences of this behavior to the `Orders` service.

 Follow up: